Kozhikode: History

-In the 14th century, Kozhikode conquered larger parts of central Kerala after the seize of Tirunavaya region from Valluvanad, which were under the control of the king of Perumbadappu Swaroopam (Cochin).
+In the 14th century, Kozhikode conquered large parts of central Kerala after the seizure of the Tirunavaya region from Valluvanad, which was under the control of the king of Perumbadappu Swaroopam (Cochin).
 The ruler of Perumpadappu was forced to shift his capital (c.
 CE 1405) further south from Kodungallur to Kochi.
-In the 15th century, the status of Cochin was reduced to a vassal state of Kozhikode, thus leading to the emergence of Kozhikode as the most powerful kingdom in medieval Malabar Coast.During the 15th century Kalaripayat was important in the history of Malabar, some warriors lived, most notably puthooram veettil Aromal Chekavar and his sister Unniyarcha who were chieftains of martial arts.
+In the 15th century, the status of Cochin was reduced to a vassal state of Kozhikode, thus leading to the emergence of Kozhikode as the most powerful kingdom in medieval Malabar Coast.
+During the 15th century, Kalaripayattu played a significant role in Malabar's history.
+Notable warriors included Puthooram Veettil Aromal Chekavar and his sister Unniyarcha.

-The port at Kozhikode held the superior economic and political position in medieval Kerala coast, while Kannur, Kollam, and Kochi, were commercially important secondary ports, where the traders from various parts of the world would gather.
+The port at Kozhikode held a superior economic and political position along the medieval Kerala coast, while Kannur, Kollam, and Kochi were commercially important secondary ports where traders from various parts of the world gathered.
+In the 15th century, Kozhikode was visited several times by ships from China, which became known as Ming treasure voyages.

 Kozhikode was the capital of an independent kingdom ruled by the samoothiris (Zamorins) in the Middle Ages and later of the erstwhile Malabar District under British rule.
-Arab merchants traded with the region as early as 7th century, and Portuguese explorer Vasco da Gama landed at Kozhikode on 20 May 1498, thus opening a trade route between Europe and India.
-A Portuguese factory and the fort was intact in Kozhikode for short period (1511–1525, until the Fall of Calicut).
+Arab merchants traded with the region as early as 7th century, and Portuguese explorer Vasco da Gama landed at Kozhikode on 20 May 1498, opening a trade route between Europe and India.
+A Portuguese factory and a fort existed in Kozhikode for a short period (1511–1525, until the Fall of Calicut).
 The English landed in 1615 (constructing a trading post in 1665), followed by the French (1698) and the Dutch (1752).
 In 1765, Mysore captured Kozhikode as part of its occupation of the Malabar Coast.
-Kozhikode, once a famous cotton-weaving centre, gave its name to the Calico cloth.

-It was ranked eleventh among Tier-II Indian cities in job creation by a study conducted by ASSOCHAM in 2007.